Phumnanya/Minify/README.md

 then the storage of the figures of the selected products, and updating the cart was implemented with Zustand

 Implementation of Zustand:
-- A store was created in the file named ZustandStore.tsx at the root of the project folder
+- A store was created in the file named ZustandStore.tsx at the root of the src folder
 - The main function "create" was imported at the beginning, it's internal functions "(set,get)" were used to hold, read the current values of the cart and update it on the page anytime its function is called.
 - "Persist" was also added to the logic to help persist the logic and save the stored details to the local storage so that even when the browser is closed and reopened, the selected items are still there and not lost.